nucypher/nucypher/docs/source/staking/testnet.rst

+.. _ibex-testnet:

 =============
 Ibex Testnet
 =============

-NuCypher provides a Public testnet running on the ethereum Rinkeby testnet meant for stakers & node operators learning how to create and manage stakes, setting up a node), as well as for internal development purposes.
+NuCypher provides a public testnet running on the Ethereum Rinkeby testnet meant for stakers and node operators to learn how to create and manage stakes, set up a node, as well as for internal development purposes.

 .. attention::

-    Ibex Testnet NU can be obtained by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.
-Note that Rinkeby ETH is also required to use the Ibex testnet.
+    Ibex Testnet NU can be obtained by joining the `Discord Server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.
+Note that Rinkeby ETH is also required to use the Ibex testnet, and can be obtained from its `faucet <https://faucet.rinkeby.io/>`_.

-Stakers and Workers can be configured to use the ibex testnet using the command line:
+Stakers and Workers can be configured to use the Ibex testnet using the command line:

 .. code::